diginov/craft-sentry-logger/README.md

 ### `exceptCodes`

 This parameter is an array of HTTP status codes that this log target is NOT interested in.
-This is a shortcut of the `except` parameter to make it easier.
-Defaults to `404` and `403`, meaning that the **Not found** and **Forbidden** HTTP status codes will be excluded from the `categories` parameter.
+This is a shortcut for the `except` parameter to make it easier.
+Defaults to `403` and `404`, meaning that `yii\web\HttpException:403` and `yii\web\HttpException:404` messages will be excluded from the `categories` parameter.

 ## Credits